-Each assessment consists of 30 questions across a range of topics relevant to electrical safety.

-The assessment is to be completed in 30 minutes.
+Each assessment consists of 30 questions across a range of topics relevant to electrical safety to be completed in 30 minutes.

 Each question will require the correct answer to be selected from a choice of four possible answers given.
 The pass mark is 21 (70%) correctly answered questions.

 The topics and assessment criteria are set out below with sample questions for reference.
-Delegates are strongly encouraged to study these and undertake suitable training before taking the assessment.
+Delegates are strongly encouraged to study these and undertake suitable training before undertaking the assessment.